Meet the CAKE Board

 Dana Plazak is a K-5 general music and choir teacher in Oak Park District 97.
 She has been teaching elementary music since 2018, after completing her undergraduate studies in music education and vocal performance from Roosevelt University.
 She has completed her first two levels of Kodàly training from DePaul University, and is looking forward to completing them soon.
 When she isn’t teaching, Dana sings with Chicago Choral Artists and loves to bake!

-Larena Code, Past President
+Larena Code, Former President

-Jana Martin, Past President
+Jana Martin, Former President